Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data: Supplemental material

 Measuring $y$ generated by the dissipation of the acoustic waves would break the degeneracies mentioned above, and assess the primordial origin of the SDs.
-However, $y$ generated by the dissipation of the acoustic waves in \emph{Case 2} is too small to be detected, regardless of the way we treat foregrounds in our forecast, see Fig.~\ref{fig:intro}.
+However, $y$ generated by the dissipation of the acoustic waves in \emph{Case 2} is too small to be detected, regardless of the way we treat foregrounds in our forecast, see Fig.~1 in the main text.
 This example can be compared to our forecast for {\em Case 3} where $y$ is instead large enough to be detected by PIXIE, resulting in $\left(\,4.9^{+4.7}_{-4.3}\,\right)\times 10^{-8}$ at 95\% CL.
-In that case, as shown in Fig.~\ref{fig:triangles}, the PPS parameters can be all constrained, and the $\mathcal{P}(k)$ can be reconstructed very well.
+In that case, as shown in Fig.~2 in the main text, the PPS parameters can be all constrained, and the $\mathcal{P}(k)$ can be reconstructed very well.

 \end{widetext}